Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Sabine Royalty Trust overview

 Sabine Royalty Trust holds royalty and mineral interests in various producing oil and gas properties in the United States.
-Its royalty and mineral interests include landowner's royalties, overriding royalty interests, minerals, production payments, and other similar non-participatory interest in certain producing and proved undeveloped oil and gas properties located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
-The company was founded in 1982 and is based in Dallas, Texas. .
+The company's royalty and mineral interests include landowner's royalties, overriding royalty interests, minerals, production payments, and other similar non-participatory interest in certain producing and proved undeveloped oil and gas properties located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
+Sabine Royalty Trust was founded in 1982 and is based in Dallas, Texas. .